cuinjune/pd-tutorial/README.md

 ## Introduction

-**Pure Data** (or Pd) is a real-time visual programming language designed for musicians, visual artists and performers to create software without writing lines of code.
+**Pure Data** (or Pd) is a real-time visual programming language designed for musicians, visual artists, and performers to create software without writing lines of code.
 Pure Data is commonly used for live music performance, VJing, sound design, 2D/3D graphics processing, composition, audio analysis, interfacing with sensors, and cross-platform app and web development.
 Pure Data runs on macOS, Windows, Linux, Raspberry Pi, iOS, Android, and web browsers.

 <img src="introduction1.png" width="400"/>